Jsy-dev/GSF/README.md

 To address this, we propose a novel model inspired by gene evolution.
 It decomposes historical data into subsequences (genes), selects optimal genes, and combines them into evolutionary chains based on temporal relationships.
 Each chain represents potential future trends.
 After five generations of selection and recombination, the best gene sequence is identified for forecasting.

 ## GSF structure overview
 We propose a novel learning paradigm that shifts the focus from direct mapping to discovering the evolution chain of future data.
-This approach, termed "Decomposition to Search to Combination" (DSC), is illustrated in Fig. \ref{fig:n1}(b) and is inspired by genetic evolution, as shown in Fig. \ref{fig:n1}(a).
+This approach, termed "Decomposition to Search to Combination" (DSC), is illustrated in Fig. 1 (b) and is inspired by genetic evolution, as shown in Fig. 1 (a).
 Specifically, given historical data, our approach explores the range of feasible future data and selects the best forecasting result from these possibilities.
 This method emphasizes understanding the evolutionary pathways of future data rather than merely mapping from past to future.

 ![image](figures/GSF.png)